altomator/EN-data_mining/README.md

 #### Perl
 Faster and richer (more metadata) than the XSLT scripts.

+- One Perl script: extractMD.pl
-One Perl script : extractMD.pl
+- One shell script: batch.sh (runs the Perl script and packages the files)

-For each document, its metadata are stored in the STATS folder under your prefered formats : XML, JSON, CSV, txt
+For each document, metadata are stored in the STATS folder (available formats : XML, JSON, CSV, txt)

 ##### Test